ingadhoc/product/product_variant_o2o/README.rst

 Product Variant Force One Two One
 =================================

-Add a new field "One variant per product" on products (product.template) that changes current behaviour in this way:
+Add a new field "One variant per product" on products (product.template) that changes current behavior in this way:

 #.
 One variant per product can be created (only one attribute value per attribute can be setted).
 #.
-Change odoo behaviour when changing attribute values, if:
+Change odoo behavior when changing attribute values, if:
     #.
-False: default odoo behaviour, if you change an attribute or remove it odoo creates a new variant.
+False: default odoo behavior, if you change an attribute or remove it odoo creates a new variant.
     #.
 True: change attributes wont change variants, it will only update variants attributes

 Installation